hamidteimouri/gommon/README.md

 Gommon is a golang common package that provides several methods to use in your projects.<br>
 Gommon has several sub-package :

-- htapplife
 - htblockchain
 - htcolog ( colorful console logger )
 - htenvier ( ENV methods )
-- htformat ( change format of a string like email , ... )
-- htrandom ( random generator )
 - htregex  ( work with regex )

 ### htcolog